 HudsonWay Immersion School

-Native speakers help kids in pre-K through grade 5 navigate fun, 90-minute immersion classes in Spanish and Mandarin.
+Native speakers help kids in pre-K through grade 8 navigate fun, 90-minute immersion classes in Spanish and Mandarin.
+With a mix of novice, intermediate and advanced classes, kids will work on their skills in foreign language listening, reading, writing and speaking.
+HudsonWay is currently offering remote and in-person options.

 The Language Institute